buildpacks/rfcs/text/0000-stack-buildpacks.md

 Where:

 * `paths` = a list of paths to exclude from the app image layer in the extend phase.
-During the build phase, these paths will be removed from the filesystem before executing any userspace buildpacks.
+During the build phase, these paths will be removed from the filesystem before executing any application buildpacks.
 * `cache` = if true, the paths will be cached even if they are removed from the filesystem.

 1. Paths not referenced by an `[[excludes]]` entry will be included in the app-image layer (default).